DoorDash Tax Deductions, Maximize Take Home Income

 Read the following article to ensure you get the maximum self-employment tax deduction, A Definitive List of Self-Employment Write-Offs.

 About Falcon Expenses

-Falcon Expenses is an iOS solution for expense tracking and management.
-Scan receipts, we type merchant, date and amount, auto-track mileage expenses via GPS and log billable hours with an integrated timer.
-Quickly organize expenses by time period, project or client and easily prepare reports for email to anyone in PDF or spreadsheet formats, all from your phone.
-Use for reimbursements, taxes, record keeping or invoicing.
-Falcon Expenses is great for professionals, freelancers, realtors, business travelers, truckers and more.
-Find out more, here.
+Automatically track mileage expenses and expenses, keep an odometer log, receipt vault and log billable hours.
+Quickly organize expenses by time period, project, or client.
+Easily prepare expense reports to email to anyone in PDF or spreadsheet formats, all from your phone.
+Use for keeping track of tax deductions, reimbursements, taxes, record keeping, and more.
+Falcon Expenses is great for self-employed, freelancers, realtors, business travelers, couriers, truckers, and more.

 I used to travel a lot for work.
 Doing my expenses frustrated me.
 I would delay submitting them and when I did, I would spend hours taping receipts to paper to scan for my boss.
 I knew there was a better solution, and I had a background in productivity software, so I created Falcon Expenses.
 I enjoy creating software that makes people’s lives easier.